AlexHBall/laposte/README.md

 (in root)

 #### To do
-- Change from laposte api to weather api
+- Get async task working using weather api
-- Parse the letter ID using flask pre processing of endpoint input (look in tech with tim video and remove static method)
-- Make the task properly asynchronous
+- Parse city name to see if it is in list of cities (or just has no numbers in) using flask preprocessing
-- Look at celery and rabbitmq for the get all letters task
+- Look at celery or rabbitmq for the get weather for cities task
+- Change the models to handle city instead of letter, change the history table to this
-- Find a way to buffer the query all from sql alchemy in case of millions of results
+- Look at sqlalchemy flush and find a way to reduce the number of db commits
-- Look at more testing in Flask and PyTest, previously I've only used unittest
+- Find some way to mock for intergration tests
+- Find some way to e2e
 - Get the docker compose working, there is a Redis connection error but the letter/id route works fine or use rabitmq
 - Create a front-end to show letter, letters